kevinsqi/react-circular-progressbar/UPGRADING.md

 After:

-You'll need a wrapper component to help manage the value transition.
-See [ProgressProvider.tsx](demo/src/ProgressProvider.tsx) for an example.
-Once you have that, you can do:
+You'll need to change `props.value` from 0 to 66 with a `setTimeout`.
+You can use a wrapper component to help manage this - [ProgressProvider.tsx](demo/src/ProgressProvider.tsx) is an implementation you can use.
+With that, you can do:

 ```jsx
 <ProgressProvider valueStart={0} valueEnd={66}>